 Are you looking for the benefits of Brazil Nuts?
 Read on to know more about the brazil nuts benefits for health and overall wellbeing.

 Imagine eating the fruit of the largest and tallest tree in the Amazon rainforest!
-Brazil nut tree grows up to 50 meters and towers over all the trees in the entire forest.
+Brazil nut tree grows up to 50 meters and tower over all the trees in the entire forest.
 The trees produce coconut-like hard-shelled fruits.

 These fruits are not edible, but each fruit contains 10 to 24 edible seeds.
 And these seeds are called brazil nuts.
 Native to Bolivia, Venezuela, Peru, Brazil, and Columbia, nutritious-dense brazil nuts are loved by many health-conscious people, especially keto and vegan diet followers, around the world.

 Did you know that most of the United State’s supply of brazil nuts comes from Bolivia?
 Since they are easy to nibble on, brazil nuts are many people’s to-go snacks to curb hunger on the go.
 Brazil nuts are extremely expensive.
 On average, a pound bag of brazil nuts costs almost $17.